 You can have confidence when you make a purchase from Cottontail Crafts that you are buying from a long established 'real' shop in a 'real' town centre, in a 'real' market town.
 We are definitely not a newcomer operating from an anonymous warehouse on a bleak industrial estate.

 Over the years, I have continually added new product ranges to reflect the ever changing trends in crafting.
-In addition to the range of haberdashery products and knitting wool the shop now sells a wide range of leading brand products for card making, scrap booking, sewing, felting, needlecrafts and much more – it is truly " a paradise for crafters ".
+In addition to the range of haberdashery products and knitting wool the shop now sells a wide range of leading brand products for sewing, needle felting, needlecrafts and much more – it is truly " a paradise for crafters ".

 About Cottontail Crafts - the 'Internet' Shop (since 2010!)